 It’s important to have a person who will control this session; the moderator will start, end, guide the team through any activity.
 He may need to give a short introduction to the ideation session, and some research, principles and best practices highlights.

 Book a room, with a large screen, comfortable seats, and a wall – you should be able to use this wall to stick your notes at some point.

 - Step 1, Introduce the activity to your team members.
 Tell them insights out of the research results, and give them 20 Min (for example) to search about Lighting Demos (This video will tell you about the Lighting-Demos).

 - Step 2, Group the “design opportunities, challenges, and Wow-Factors” cards, based on the topic or at least the features groups. then start to share them group by group with your team members.

-- Step 3, In each group, you start to introduce the feature – and top highlights out of the research and if you have any general notes. don’t open any kind of discussions right now. just give them 20 min to figure out an idea to solve each problem “The cards should have enough space to write / and sketch the idea”. then, collect the cards again.
+- Step 3, In each group, you start to introduce the feature – and top highlights out of the research, and if you have any general notes.
+Don’t open any discussions right now.
+Just give them 20 min to figure out an idea to solve each problem “The cards should have enough space to write / and sketch the idea.”
+Then, collect the cards again.

-- Step 4, Now you will let your team members introduce their ideas to the rest of the team and then they will post-it on the wall. later the team members will use the voting-dots to define which idea is better.
+- Step 4, Now you will let your team members introduce their ideas to the rest of the team, and then they will post-it on the wall.
+Later the team members will use the voting-dots to define which approach is better.

-- Step 5, After finishing the entire ideation-cards and by the end of our ideation session. the moderator should be able to define which idea is better – based on the entire session short discussions and voting and his own understanding of the project design principles and clients/end users needs – the moderator will prepare the chosen ideas and also he could deliver some alternative options out of the ideation ideas. which he will use in the next early validation session with the project stack-holders.
+- Step 5, After finishing the entire ideation-cards and by the end of our ideation session.
+The moderator should be able to define which idea is better – based on the whole session, short discussions and voting and his understanding of the project design principles and clients/end users needs – the moderator will prepare the chosen ideas and also he could deliver some alternative options out of the ideation ideas.
+Which he will use in the next early validation session with the project stack-holders.

 What about IA?